SemSteDiff: Generative Diffusion Model-based Coverless Semantic Steganography Communication: Simulation Results and Analysis

+To evaluate the importance of the private key, we simulate the scheme that the coverless SemSteDiff without private key as comparison.
+As shown in Table \ref{tab:ablation_private_key_psnr}, the PSNR of SemSteDiff is 19.78 dB but the comparison scheme only achieves 16.74 dB at $\text{SNR}=0~\text{dB}$, for private key preserves semantic information to reconstruct the secret image as an guarantee.
+The comparison scheme is theoretically capable of recovering the secret image based on the invertibility of DDIM, however, it fails to achieve robustness as SemSteDiff under the inference of channel noise and semantic compression.
+The design of dual semantic key ensures successful employment of coverless steganography in lossy transmission environment, which demonstrates the effective of SemSteDiff.

 Figure \ref{fig:compare} illustrates the comparison of whether employ our scheme to SemCom under $\text{SNR}=10~\text{dB}$.
 As expected, SemCom models without steganography present achieve notably higher PSNR and lower MSE.
 For instance, SwinJSCC without SemSteDiff attains peak PSNR of 36.32 dB and the MSE reaches 0.00033, while its counterpart with SemSteDiff achieves PSNR of 21.94 dB and MSE of 0.00773.
 Similar trends also appear in JSCC and NTSCC frameworks.
-This conisderable gap in distortion metrics, however, does not imply a failure in reconstruction.
+This considerable gap in distortion metrics, however, does not imply a failure in reconstruction.
 It highlights a shift in the optimization target: SemSteDiff sacrifices pixel-level precision to achieve the target of security, enhancing the importance of semantic recovery and perceptual coherence.
+Under this paradigm, although JSCC coding parameters such as SNR primarily determine the distortion level of the transmitted stego image, the reconstruction quality of SemSteDiff is notably less sensitive to these variations compared to traditional SemCom models.
+As shown in Figure \ref{fig:compare}, higher SNR generally preserves more semantic features; however, the diffusion model provides a strong generative prior that partially compensates for channel-induced distortions.
+This results in a reduced performance gap across different SNRs, indicating the enhanced robustness of SemSteDiff against channel variations at the semantic level.
 From this perspective, SSIM offers a more relevant measure of success.
 As we could find all SemSteDiff employments maintain SSIM values above 0.66 across the SNR range, indicating strong structural consistency.
 For instance, SwinJSCC-based SemSteDiff reaches 0.7232 at 10 dB, and even the DeepJSCC-based SemSteDiff achieves 0.6662, demonstrating the system's ability to retain layout and spatial relationships to human perceptions.
 LPIPS further confirms this trend for all simulations confirms LPIPS scores below 0.28.
 Moreover, SwinJSCC-based SemSteDiff achieves a minimum LPIPS of 0.2073, highlighting its alignment with human perception even under imperfect reconstruction conditions.

 To intuitively validate the effect of the proposed SemSteDiff framework, Figure \ref{diffSNR} further presents the visualization of image steganography and reconstruction.
 The visualization results show that strong channel noise, especially under low SNR conditions (e.g., 0 dB), significantly distorts the reconstructed stego image, causing color drift, texture loss, and structural collapse.
 However, SemSteDiff demonstrates a remarkable ability to recover the semantic of the secret image, particularly for the main subject defined by the private key prompt.
 Even under poor conditions, critical visual features such as the outline, texture, and color of the target object (e.g. the Eiffel Tower) are preserved in the final reconstruction secret image.
 As a result, even when the reconstructed stego image fails to provide visually coherent cues, the diffusion model leverages the strong generation to reconstruct reasonable and meaningful visual representation of corresponding secret images.
 At higher SNR levels such as 10 dB, the overall reconstruction quality improves significantly across all JSCC models, with sharper edges, accurately restored colors, and better background consistency.